Superboy: Teen Titans

 In the course of his career, Kon-El becomes involved with several teen superhero groups, notably the Ravers, Young Justice, the Teen Titans, and the Legion of Super-Heroes, and he was featured in comic series devoted to these groups.
-Through his association with them in both Young Justice and the Teen Titans, Kon-El becomes the best friend of Robin the Boy Wonder, a close friend of Impulse (later Kid Flash), and becomes romantically involved with Wonder Girl.
+Through his association with them in both Young Justice and the Teen Titans, Kon-El becomes friends with Robin and Impulse, and becomes romantically involved with Wonder Girl.

-Sometime before he joins the Teen Titans, Superboy learns that he had been actually created from the DNA of both Superman and a human.
-Though he had believed that human to be Paul Westfield, after he joins the Teen Titans he learns that the human is actually Superman's archnemesis Lex Luthor.
+Sometime before he joins the Teen Titans, Superboy learns that he had been created from the DNA of both Superman and a human.
+Though he had believed that human to be Paul Westfield, after he joins the Teen Titans he learns that the human is Superman's archnemesis Lex Luthor.
 Moreover, as the clone Superboy was developing, he was brainwashed so that Luthor could have a sleeper agent among the superhero community.
 When Luthor unleashes Kon-El, Superboy comes close to destroying the Teen Titans, but he manages to free himself from Luthor's control before any tragedy occurs.
-Shortly thereafter, Kon-El sacrifices his life to save Earth in a battle with Superboy-Prime during the Infinite Crisis.
+Shortly thereafter, Kon-El sacrifices his life to save Earth in a battle with Superboy-Prime during "Infinite Crisis".
 After his death, statues are erected in his honor in Metropolis and Titans Tower.
 Though he coerced Superboy into serving his own purposes, Luthor continues to claim that he views Kon-El as his son.

 In a story published after Kon-El's death, the alternate future Titans known as the Titans Tomorrow, including an older Conner who was cloned from the original, come back in time to the present day.

-Kon-El returns in the 2019 relaunch of Young Justice.

-Adventure Comics (volume 2) and Superboy (volume 4)
+Adventure Comics (Volume 2), Superboy (Volume 4) and (Volume 5)

 During the "Final Crisis: Legion of 3 Worlds" storyline, Brainiac 5 resurrects Conner in the 31st century after arranging for him to spend 1,000 years in the Kryptonian regeneration chamber that revived Superman after his battle with Doomsday and introducing into it a hair from Lex Luthor.
 In the aftermath of Legion of 3 Worlds, Conner is back in the present, living with Martha Kent and Krypto in Smallville.
 Superboy starred in his own feature in the revival of Adventure Comics, which began publication in August 2009 (see Superboy of Steel/Adventure Comics #1–3 & #5–8).
 He then moved to his own comic again, with the new series starting up in late 2010 before being canceled in August 2011 at issue #11 and relaunched from issue #1 in September as part of DC Comics' relaunch of its main DC Universe properties.